 - Any guest who doesn’t follow the basic safety guidelines will perhaps receive one warning, and then will be immediately checked out.

-- Maximum five people in the common kitchen at one time.
-Wash your dishes with soap as well as the bleach solution before using them.
+- Maximum 3 people in the common kitchen at one time.
 We encourage guests to take dishes and cutlery they will be using frequently (but not pots and pans) to their room.

-- Only registered guests are allowed into the building; no visitors of guests.
+- Only registered, overnight guests are allowed into the building; no visitors of guests.
 We may make exceptions in special circumstances, check at the front desk.